XEQMLabs/xeqm-core/docs/sent-l2-confirmation/sent-confirmations.md

 nodes are recorded, but only the first seven signatures are broadcast to the network so as to slightly reduce block size).

-This leader + 7/11 mechanism is enough for the current Oxen chain because there are various other signatures involved in what can be put into a block in the first place (for instance: you can't manipulate registration details because the registration signature produced by the old `prepare_registration` command completely signs all registration details, and service node stakes
+This leader + 7/11 mechanism is enough for the current Equilibria chain because there are various other signatures involved in what can be put into a block in the first place (for instance: you can't manipulate registration details because the registration signature produced by the old `prepare_registration` command completely signs all registration details, and service node stakes